The Delusional Hedge Algorithm as a Model of Human Learning from Diverse Opinions: Introduction

-When it comes to understanding human behavior, however, the hedge algorithm is limited, because it is fully supervised---it still requires exposure to the ground truth label $y$ on each learning episode.
+When it comes to understanding human behavior, however, the hedge algorithm is limited, because it is fully supervised---it still requires exposure to the ground truth label $y$ on each learning episode (or more technically the true loss for the episode which usually depends on the ground truth label).
 In many cases, such exposure is sparse or non-existent: opinions from others vastly outnumber immediate experiences of the ground truth.
-That is, human learning is semi-supervised, or even unsupervised at times \shortcite{zhu2007humans,kalish2011can,gibson2013human,latourrette2019little,broker2022unsupervised}.
-The current paper develops a semi-supervised variant of the hedge learning algorithm in which (a) the loss on supervised trials is exactly as specified by the standard hedge but (b) on unsupervised trials, the learner generates a predicted loss based on observed source opinions and current source weights, then uses that predicted loss to update weights across information sources.
-We refer to this algorithm as the {\em delusional hedge}, because the learner effectively ``hallucinates'' the loss on unsupervised trials.
+That is, human learning is semi-supervised, or even unsupervised at times \shortcite{zhu2007humans,kalish2011can,gibson2013human,latourrette2019little,broker2022unsupervised,chuang2021using}.
+The current paper develops a semi-supervised variant of the hedge learning algorithm in which (a) the loss on supervised trials is exactly as specified by the standard hedge but (b) on unsupervised trials, the learner generates a ``delusional loss'' based on source agreement and source weights, then uses that delusional loss to update weights across information sources.
+We refer to this algorithm as the {\em delusional hedge}, because the learner effectively hallucinates the non-existent loss on unsupervised trials.
 We then describe two experiments in which human behavior in a simple learning task is compared to predictions of the standard hedge model, the delusional hedge, and a third heuristic model.
 The results strongly suggest that human learning from diverse and contradictory opinions is semi-supervised, in ways well-captured by the delusional hedge model.